 - Plan your route to keep enough distance from shore and known zones; share the plan with fellow crew so everyone understands where to slow down and where to stay idle.

-- As you approach the boundary, reduce speed gradually and maintain a circle around swimmers, paddlers, or moored vessels to minimize wake and impact.
+- As you approach the boundary, reduce speed gradually and maintain a circle around swimmers, paddlers, or moored vessels to minimise wake and impact.

 - If you spot a boundary, comply with guidelines, and if in doubt, take the longer, safer path to coast so you can operate safely and respectfully.